Brake Disk Heat Transfer CFD Simulation

-In Brake system, the pads push on both sides of the disc by a piston embedded in the caliper.
+In the brake system, the pads push on both sides of the disc by a piston embedded in the caliper.
 Thereby reducing the rotation speed of the disc till stopping.
 In the braking process, the mechanical energy is converted to thermal energy by the friction caused by the contact between the pad surface and the disk surface.
-However, this increase in temperature on the pads and discs, causes them damage with lower brake quality, and ultimately shorter life.
-In Brake Disk heat transfer CFD simulation, we study the thermal behavior of the brake disc after applying frictional force of the brake pad contact.
+However, this increase in temperature on the pads and discs causes them damage with lower brake quality and an ultimately shorter life.
+In Brake Disk heat transfer CFD simulation, we study the thermal behavior of the disc after applying the frictional force of the pad contact.

 Simulation is STEADY.
 In fact, the rotational speed of the rotating disk is constant over time.

 The solver is Pressure-Based.